Cinderella (1950 film): Voice cast

 Betty Lou Gerson was the uncredited narrator in the prologue.
 Lucille Williams, Thurl Ravenscroft, Clint McCauley, June Sullivan and Helen Seibert provided uncredited voices for Perla and the other mice.
-John Woodbury provided uncredited additional voices.
+John Woodbury and Larry Grey provided uncredited additional voices.

 Production

 Story development

 Walt Disney first adapted Charles Perrault's 1697 fairy tale "Cinderella" as part of his cartoon shorts series for the Laugh-O-Gram Studio in 1922.
 He was interested in producing a second version in December 1933 as a Silly Symphony short; Burt Gillett was attached as the director while Frank Churchill was assigned as the composer.
 A story outline included "white mice and birds" as Cinderella's playmates.
 To expand the story, storyboard artists suggested visual gags, some of which ended up in the final film.
 However, by early 1938, the story proved to be too complicated to be condensed into a short so it was suggested as a potential animated feature film, starting with a fourteen-page outline written by Al Perkins.
-Two years later, a second treatment was written by Dana Cofy and Bianca Majolie, in which Cinderella's stepmother was named Florimel de la Pochel; her stepsisters as Wanda and Javotte; her pet mouse Dusty and pet turtle Clarissa; the stepsisters' cat Bon Bob; the Prince's aide Spink, and the stepsisters' dancing instructor Monsieur Carnewal.
+Two years later, a second treatment was written by Dana Cofy and Bianca Majolie, in which Cinderella's stepmother was named Florimel de la Pochel; her stepsisters as Wanda and Javotte; her pet mouse Dusty and pet turtle Clarissa; the stepsisters' cat Bon Bon; the Prince's aide Spink, and the stepsisters' dancing instructor Monsieur Carnewal.
 This version stuck closely to the original fairy tale until Cinderella arrives home late from the second ball.
 Her stepfamily then imprisons Cinderella in a dungeon cellar.
 When Spink and his troops arrive at the la Pochel residence, Dusty takes the slipper and leads them to free Cinderella.

 By September 1943, Disney had assigned Dick Huemer and Joe Grant to begin work on Cinderella as story supervisors and given a preliminary budget of $1 million.
 However, by 1945, their preliminary story work was halted.
 During the writing stages of Song of the South (1946), Dalton S. Reymond and Maurice Rapf quarreled, and Rapf was reassigned to work on Cinderella.
 In his version, Cinderella was written to be a less passive character than Snow White, and more rebellious against her stepfamily.
 Rapf explained, "My thinking was you can't have somebody who comes in and changes everything for you.
 You can't be delivered on a platter.
 You've got to earn it.
 So in my version, the Fairy Godmother said, 'It's okay till midnight but from then on it's up to you.'
 I made her earn it, and what she had to do to achieve it was to rebel against her stepmother and stepsisters, to stop being a slave in her own home.
 So I had a scene where they're ordering her around and she throws the stuff back at them.
 She revolts, so they lock her up in the attic.
 I don't think anyone took (my idea) very seriously."